Take the ALEKS math assessment

-- You should allow approximately 2 hours to complete ALEKS, though completion times will vary.
+- You should allow approximately 2 hours to complete the ALEKS assessment.

-- The ALEKS assessment is structured as an open-answer test and is individualized for each student.
+- The ALEKS assessment is structured like an open-answer test and is individualized for each student.
 There will be a maximum of 30 questions on the assessment.

 - You may go to ALEKS Technical Support if you have problems.

 - If you need disability accommodations, please contact Marshall Smith (303-492-9031 or firstname.lastname@example.org) and we will assist you in making appropriate arrangements.